 homemade turkey bacon bravo sandwich on plate

-But I digress!
-Because while today is about packing and purging and cleaning and all those SUPER FUN things, it’s more importantly about this turkey bacon bravo sandwich recipe that I’ve been wanting to share with you for a while (sorry, I’ve been a little busy!).
 If you’re anything like me, you have a serious, deep love for Panera’s Bacon Turkey Bravo sandwich.
 If you and I are on the same wavelength here, then rejoice!
 Because I just made a homemade version (with from-scratch bread and everything!) that will blow your mind and tastebuds.
+If you don’t want to make the homemade tomato basil bread you could serve this same sandwich on whole wheat sourdough bread!

 sandwich bread on cooling rack